“Many are the plans in a man’s heart, but it is the Lord’s purpose that prevails.”

-- Pray that God would provide leaders to work on the building committee.
-The people that will serve on the building committee will serve for one, two, three or more years!
-So seek out the right individuals, people who will be committed to the cause, willing to work as a team.
+Pray that God would provide leaders to work on the building committee.
+The people that will serve on the building committee will serve for several years!
+Seek out individuals who will be committed to the cause and are willing to work as a team.

-- Pray for what kind of ministries God wants you to provide.
-Children, youth, seniors, singles, seekers, and educating the flock.
-These are all examples of specific ministries that require different types of building spaces.
+Pray for what kind of ministries God wants you to provide.
+Specific ministries require specific building spaces.
+Is your focus on children, youth, millennials, un-churched, de-churched, online opportunities?
 Having a clear definition from God as to your church’s mission will make your planning decisions much easier.

-- Pray about the architect and builder that God wants you to use.
-It is wonderful to have a committee tell you that they have selected you after prayerful consideration.
+Pray about the architect and builder that God wants you to use.
+The McKnight Group loves to hear that we have been selected after prayerful consideration.
 That instills confidence and testifies to the fact that the Lord is involved in the overall plan and He is in control.

-- Pray for the congregation.
-You may or may not be introducing cutting edge ideas to your congregation.
-Whether you are or you aren’t, one thing is certain – people resist change.
-Pray that your congregation will have a receptive spirit and pray that the building committee will be able to clearly communicate the vision and plan so the congregation may understand.
+Pray for the congregation.
+People resist change.
+Pray that your congregation will have a receptive spirit and that the building committee will be able to clearly communicate the vision and plan so the congregation may understand.

 Pray for integrity and a Christ-like attitude in your business dealings.
 Problems will occur but how they are handled will speak volumes about your faith to the professionals involved.